 HarvardKey Authentication using LDAP or AD

-By policy, web applications that integrate with HarvardKey must use the CAS or SAML protocol and are prohibited from handling the user credentials directly.
-However, applications that require direct integration with a directory (v3 LDAP protocol) may request evaluation for integration with HarvardKey credentials using the HarvardKey LDAP instance or the University Active Directory instance.
+By policy, web applications that integrate with HarvardKey must use either the CAS or SAML 2.0 protocol.
+Applicationsare prohibited from handling the user credentials directly.
+However, applications that require direct integration with a directory (v3 LDAP protocol) may request evaluation for integration with HarvardKey credentials using the HarvardKey LDAP or the University Active Directory.
 Security requirements pertain.Authentication vs. Authorization

 Authentication services provide user authentication, but not user authorization.
 This distinction is important.
 Authentication verifies that a user is who they say they are, but it cannot confirm whether the user should have access to a particular application.